Fall 2025 Groups and workshops

 Anxiety Toolbox

 This three-session workshop is designed to help you increase your understanding and knowledge about anxiety while learning new skills to recognize and manage anxious feelings.
-Monday, February 24th, March 3rd, and March 10th at 4p (1st round) and Monday, March 31st, April 7th, and April 14th at 12p (2nd round)
+Start date TBD.

 Facilitator: Karissa Rizzolino-Dauscher, Psy.D.